Musical notation is a way to capture a composer's musical ideas in writing. Today, we will focus on voices.

 Different voices vs. Different parts

 Composers use voices to create harmonies, counterpoints, and other elements.
-You might be curious about why a composer would choose to use voices instead of just adding different instruments or parts.
-Well, the answer is simple - the sound simply isn't the same!
-Using two different instruments gives each one its own role and place in the song; using voices adds a depth of expression to the part we're working on, as the voices are part of the same section.
+Using two different instruments gives each one its own role; using voices adds depth of expression to the part, as the voices are part of the same section.

-💡 So remember: a part refers to an individual instrument in the score; the voices are different lines written for the same part or instrument.
+💡 A part refers to an individual instrument in the score; voices are different lines written for the same part or instrument.

 2 notes of different durations